Trade directory · Laurel metro · Maryland

 Licensing Requirements

-Maryland does not require a state handyman license for jobs under $500.
-Work over $500 requires Home Improvement Contractor license through Maryland Home Improvement Commission.
-Must pass written exam, provide financial statement, and maintain $50,000 surety bond.
-License renewal required every 2 years.
+Maryland does not require a general handyman license for jobs under $500.
+For work exceeding $500, must obtain Home Improvement Contractor License through MHIC (Maryland Home Improvement Commission).
+Requires passing written exam, proof of insurance, and $20,000 surety bond.
+License renewal every 2 years with continuing education requirements.

 §2